TensorDevLJ/devTinder/SECURITY.md

-# Security Policy
+# 🔐 Security Policy

-## Supported Versions
+## 📦 Supported Versions

-Use this section to tell people about which versions of your project are currently being supported with security updates.
+The following table shows the current support status for each version of the project:

 | Version | Supported          |
 | ------- | ------------------ |